Melanol Side Effects

 Generic Name: hydroquinone topical

-Note: This page contains information about the side effects of hydroquinone topical.
-Some of the dosage forms included on this document may not apply to the brand name Melanol.
+Note: This document contains side effect information about hydroquinone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Melanol.

 For the Consumer